About Achievements Groups:

 Various program elements are combined in different ways to achieve maximum therapeutic benefit for the wide range of children seen in the Achievements Program.
 Children will participate in a brief screening process to determine the most appropriate group placement, and will be matched with other children of similar developmental profiles in the group that best meets their individual needs.

-- Duration: Achievements Groups include three days of group speech-language therapy, and one additional session per week that is either an individual or dyad (two children) based on the needs of the child.
-Group sessions may last between 1.5 and 2.5 hours, depending on a variety of factors, such as children's school schedules and our efforts to maximize the intensity of intervention within the parameters of each child's attention system.
+- Duration: Groups include three to four days of group speech-language therapy, and sessions may last between 1.5 and 2.5 hours, depending on a variety of factors, such as children's school schedules and our efforts to maximize the intensity of intervention within the parameters of each child's attention system.

 Prerequisite skills for some groups begin with the ability to use basic gestures for communication and engage briefly with adults, and may extend to the use of conversational turn-taking and initiation of peer interaction for others.
 Listed below are just a few of the skills that may be targeted during groups: